CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 When the batch API receives the list of actions to execute, it will dispatch those actions to the already-implemented endpoints specified by the `relative_path` and `method` for each action.
 This happens in parallel, so all actions in the request will be processed simultaneously.
 There is no guarantee of the execution order for these actions, nor is there a way to use the output of one action as the input of another action (such as creating a task and then commenting on it).

 The response to the batch request will contain (within the `data` envelope) a list of result objects, one for each action.
-The results are guaranteed to be in the same order as the actions in the request, e.g., the first result in the response corresponds to the first action in the request.
+The results are guaranteed to be in the same order as the actions in the request (e.g., the first result in the response corresponds to the first action in the request)

 The batch API will always attempt to return a `200 Success` response with individual result objects for each individual action in the request.
 Only in certain cases (such as missing authorization or malformed JSON in the body) will the entire request fail with another status code.
 Even if every individual action in the request fails, the batch API will still return a `200 Success` response, and each result object in the response will contain the errors encountered with each action.

-#### Rate Limiting
+#### Rate limiting

 The batch API fully respects all of our rate limiting.
 This means that a batch request counts against *both* the standard rate limiter and the concurrent request limiter as though you had made a separate HTTP request for every individual action.
 For example, a batch request with five actions counts as five separate requests in the standard rate limiter, and counts as five concurrent requests in the concurrent request limiter.
 The batch request itself incurs no cost.